Best shooter games for iPhone and iPad

 This black and white cartoon-like dueling game has players tap their side of the screen as soon as the countdown is finished.
 The twist?
 The "bang" happens at random intervals, meaning you have to wait to hear it before you can pull the trigger!

-This game relies on pure speed and reflexes and is absolutely perfect to play with a friend.
-Although, it does have a single-player mode that increases difficult as you progress further.
+This game relies on pure speed and reflexes and is perfect to play with a friend.
+Although, it does have a single-player mode that increases difficulty as you progress further.

 - $0.99 - Download Now